Book Now →

 Discover Australian Rules Football — Australia's Most Thrilling Contact Sport

 Planning your Australian adventure?
-Don't miss experiencing Australian Rules Football – the nation's most electrifying and uniquely indigenous contact sport.
-From watching goal umpires signal dramatic scores at the towering goal posts to understanding the complexities of free kicks and holding the ball violations, AFL offers international visitors an authentic taste of Australian sporting culture that you won't find anywhere else in the world.
+Don't miss experiencing Australian Rules Football — the nation's most electrifying and uniquely indigenous contact sport.
+From watching goal umpires signal dramatic scores at the towering goal posts to understanding the complexities of free kicks and holding the ball violations, AFL offers international visitors an authentic taste of Australian sporting culture found nowhere else on Earth.

 Whether you're a sports enthusiast curious about why each team consists of 18 players on the expansive oval field, or a cultural explorer wanting to witness the attacking team strategically advance without throwing the ball, our comprehensive AFL tour experiences cover everything.
 You'll learn how field umpires make split-second decisions awarding free kicks, watch boundary umpires expertly return the ball to play, and discover what makes this high-octane contact sport so captivating to millions of Australians.